PyramidTechnologies/escpos/imaging.rst

         +--------+--------+--------+--------+

-       - Defines and prints a raster bit image using the mode specified by ​m​.
+       - Defines and prints a raster bit image using the mode specified by ​m​:

         +-------+---------------------+--------------+--------------+
         | m     | Mode                | Width Scalar | Heigh Scalar |
         +=======+=====================+==============+==============+